Suleiman the Magnificent: The arts under Suleiman

 But in this world a spell of health is the best state.

 What men call sovereignty is a worldly strife and constant war;

 Worship of God is the highest throne, the happiest of all estates.

+Suleiman is credited with large-scale cultivation of the tulip and it is thought that the tulips spread throughout Europe because of Suleiman.
+It is thought that diplomats who visited him were gifted the flowers while visiting his court.
+Some of the nobles in the court had seen the tulip and they also began growing their own.
+Soon images of the tulip were woven into rugs and fired into ceramics.